zzzprojects/learn-orm/tutorials/fsharp/namespaces.md

 # Namespaces

-A namespace lets you organize code into areas of related functionality by enabling you to attach a name to a grouping of F# program elements.
+A namespace lets you organize code into related functionality areas by enabling you to attach a name to a grouping of F# program elements.

  - A namespace is a hierarchical categorization of modules, classes, and other namespaces.
  - Namespaces cannot directly contain values and functions.
  - Instead, values and functions must be included in modules, and modules are included in namespaces.
- - Namespaces can be declared explicitly with the namespace keyword, or implicitly when declaring a module.
+ - Namespaces can be declared explicitly with the namespace keyword or implicitly when declaring a module.
 To declare a namespace explicitly, use the namespace keyword followed by the namespace name.

 The basic syntax of the namespace is as follows.